 I think they have in the last week, but throughout this entire surge, they hadn't.

-By the way, what when is Kamala, the borders are ever going to even get a briefing on any of this?
+By the way, when is Kamala, the Borders are ever going to even get a briefing on any of this?

-The Epic Times points out Mark Bernovich, who's been on this program, Arizona Attorney General, said yesterday Kamala Harris never responded to his invitation to visit the border.
+The Epoch Times points out Mark Bernovich, who's been on this program, Arizona Attorney General, said yesterday Kamala Harris never responded to his invitation to visit the border.

 Well, what the hell is she doing?

-How is there such a lack of urgency when the governor of Texas is saying that there's there's now there's now chronicled incidences of sexual abuse at Joe's border facilities?
+How is there such a lack of urgency when the governor of Texas is saying that there's now chronicled incidences of sexual abuse at Joe's border facilities?

 I mean, is that not going to motivate them to pay attention?

-Because we haven't heard a peep out of the mob in the media or any other Democrats.
+Because we haven't heard a peep out of the mob and the media or any other Democrats.

-Imagine if Trump built these new cages for kids, and that there were was such overcrowding in the middle of a pandemic with a high rate of positive COVID positive rate, high rate of now border patrol getting COVID, and then rapes being reported at the facilities.
+Imagine if Trump built these new cages for kids and that there was such overcrowding in the middle of a pandemic with a high rate of positive COVID positive rate, high rate of now Border Patrol getting COVID, and then rapes being reported at the facilities.

 What would the response be of the media mob and Democrats if Donald Trump were president?